 The minerals that are considered of dietary significance are those that are necessary to support biochemical reactions by serving both functional and structural roles as well as those serving as electrolytes.
 The use of the term dietary mineral is considered archaic since the intent of the term "mineral" is to describe ions not actual minerals.
 There are both quantity elements required by the body and trace elements.
 The quantity elements are sodium, magnesium, phosphorous, sulfur, chlorine, potassium and calcium.
 The essential trace elements are manganese, iron, cobalt, nickel, copper, zinc, selenium, molybdenum, and iodine.
 Additional trace elements (although not considered essential) are boron, chromium, fluoride, and silicon.back to the top

 Thiamine (also written thiamin) is also known as vitamin B1 .
-Thiamin is derived from a substituted pyrimidine and a thiazole which are coupled by a methylene bridge.
+Thiamine is derived from a substituted pyrimidine and a thiazole which are coupled by a methylene bridge.
 Thiamine is rapidly converted to its active form, thiamine pyrophosphate, TPP, by the enzyme thiamine diphosphotransferase.
 Expression levels of thiamine diphosphotransferase are highest in the liver and brain.

 The richest sources of vitamin B1 include yeasts and animal liver.
 Additional sources include whole-grain cereals, rye and whole-wheat flour, navy beans, kidney beans, wheat germ, as well as pork and fish.